cbrandlehner/homebridge-daikin-local/README.md

 Powerful Mode:
 When enabled in the configuration, a switch will appear in HomeKit to toggle the AC's Powerful mode.
 This mode provides maximum cooling or heating output for rapid temperature change.

+**Important:** Econo mode and Powerful mode are mutually exclusive - they cannot both be active simultaneously.
+Turning on one will automatically turn off the other, as they have opposite effects on power consumption and performance.

 Night Quiet Mode:
 When enabled in the configuration, a switch will appear in HomeKit to toggle the AC's Night Quiet mode.
 This mode reduces noise for silent operation during nighttime.